 Our vision is to equip people, passionate about Jesus Christ, to impact the church and the world.
 I'm delighted to introduce you to Moorlands College.
 I'm writing this welcome on the day of our Graduation, when dozens of people just like you will be recognised for their achievements.
 For each one there is a story of perseverance and growth.
 We celebrate the person who leaves with distinction as much as we do the person who scrapes through having given everything they have got.
-But don't miss this point: If you graduate with a first-class degree but a thirdrate character, we have failed you.
+But don't miss this point: If you graduate with a first-class degree but a third-rate character, we have failed you.
 Our approach is holistic and transformative yet rooted in our Evangelical tradition.
 We want to invest in you as a follower of Jesus and provide you with the tools you need for the long haul.
 Our staff team are brilliant, and it's their passion for Christ and desire to pass on the baton that marks them out, knowing that this stuff is as much caught as taught.
 Those who trained here can be found across the world whether leading churches, in the public sector, translating Scripture or working in a youth project, serving as a Navy chaplain or presenting academic papers to equip the next generation.
 75 years ago, Moorlands was founded to equip people to send them out.
 Nothing has changed.
 If anything, the need is more urgent than ever.
 Be assured of our prayers as you seek to understand God's call on your life.
 Find out about how you can take that next step with us by exploring this prospectus, browsing our website and following our socials.
 Even better, get in touch to speak to one of our team or current students.
-We would love to get to know you! - Andy du Feu Principal Why Moorlands?
+We would love to get to know you! - Andy du Feu Principal Prospectus 5 Why Moorlands?

 94% Course teaching

-\OfS benchmark - 87%
+OfS benchmark - 87%

 92% Learning opportunities

-\OfS benchmark - 83%
+OfS benchmark - 83%

-A Christ-centred, close-knit community with discipleship at the centre.
-Focussed on spiritual and personal growth, as well as academic development.
+89%

+Academic

+support

-89% Academic support \OfS benchmark - 79%
+OfS benchmark - 79%

 87% Student voice

-\OfS benchmark - 69%
+OfS benchmark - 69%

-\Based on the 2022 edition of the National Student Survey (NSS).
+Based on the 2022 edition of the National Student Survey (NSS).

 The benchmark is set by the Office for Students (OfS).

+A Christ-centred, close-knit community with discipleship at the centre.
+Focused on spiritual and personal growth, as well as academic development.

 "MOORLANDS IS AN AMAZING PLACE TO STUDY AND IT QUICKLY BECAME MY HOME AWAY FROM HOME."

 Megan Barrett BA graduate

-"STUDYING AT MOORLANDS PROVED TO BE GREAT PREPARATION FOR MY FUTURE AS IT TAUGHT, ENABLED, AND EMPOWERED ME TO BE ABLE TO JUGGLE STUDYING SCRIPTURE WHILST HOLDING DEEP, AND AT TIMES COMPLEX, TRUTHS IN TENSION."

-Zeke RInk BA (Hons) Applied Theology graduate

-Senior leader for Dreaming The Impossible (DTI)

 What to expect?

 EXPAND YOUR KNOWLEDGE OF GOD AND THE BIBLE.

 PUT YOUR LEARNING INTO PRACTICE THROUGH A PLACEMENT.

 GAIN LIFELONG FRIENDS.

 DEEPEN YOUR RELATIONSHIP WITH GOD.

 Do you want to go deeper into the Bible?
 Are you looking to grow practically and apply your theology?
 At Moorlands College, we're committed to the Bible.
 With us, you'll receive solid, theological teaching in a way that best suits your circumstances.
 Knowing that God calls every student to a unique ministry, we offer different modes and locations of study to help provide you with the best possible learning environment.
 Come and visit us on an open day

-Undergraduate modes of study As a BA student you have the choice of whether to study at Moorlands College Campus, Moorlands South West, or via Flexible Learning.
-Each mode of study has different benefits giving you flexibility to choose which mode of study and location best suits your circumstances.
+Undergraduate modes of study

+As a BA student you have the choice of whether to study at Moorlands College Campus, Moorlands South West, or via Flexible Learning.
+Each mode of study has different benefits, giving you flexibility to choose which mode of study and location best suits your circumstances.
 Regardless of whether you choose the on-site mode of study, or the flexible learning mode of study, you will receive the same course content and academic excellence.

-Moorlands Campus Based - Page 11 Flexible Learning - Page 12 Moorlands South West - Page 13
+Moorlands Campus Based - Page 11

+Flexible Learning - Page 12

+Moorlands South West - Page 13